typesense/typesense-website/docs-site/content/guide/building-a-search-application.md

 That's it - we're now ready to start interacting with the Typesense server.

 ## Creating a "books" collection
-In Typesense, a collection is a group of related documents that is roughly equivalent to a table in a relational database.
+In Typesense, a [`Collection`](../latest/api/collections.md) is a group of related [`Documents`](../latest/api/documents.md) that is roughly equivalent to a table in a relational database.
 When we create a collection, we give it a name and describe the fields that will be indexed when a document is added to the collection.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Java','Shell']">
   <template v-slot:JavaScript>